AAJaisiv/SDI/README.md

 Python: Advanced web scraping using libraries like Requests, BeautifulSoup, and Selenium.

-Machine Learning & NLP**: Keyword extraction, sentiment analysis, and categorization of scraped data using libraries such as scikit-learn, NLTK, and spaCy.
+Machine Learning & NLP: Keyword extraction, sentiment analysis, and categorization of scraped data using libraries such as scikit-learn, NLTK, and spaCy.

 SQL: Database management and data storage using PostgreSQL.